PHANTOM OF THE UNDERWORLD

 Comments: Created by Maurice Gutwirth (and an unknown writer?).

 The strip is titled "Phantom of the Underworld", although no one actually calls Denton that in the text.
 My hypothesis is that the name is derived from what is likely to have been Denton's gimmick in each installment -- that is, he would impersonate someone in order to combat the underworld.
 However, despite the promise of the last panel, Denton never reappeared, and so this must remain conjectural.
-One flaw in this idea is that Denton does not actually disguise himself as Stewart (a bespectacled man with a moustache) at all, but since Perrone doesn't even notice, maybe it wasn't important.
+One flaw in this idea is that Denton does not actually disguise himself as Stewart (a bespectacled man with a mustache) at all, but since Perrone doesn't even notice, maybe it wasn't important.

 Profile by LV!

-Clarifications: "Doc" Denton, the Phantom of the Underworld, has no known connection to
+"Doc" Denton, the Phantom of the Underworld, has no known connection to

 Images:

-Head shot - Daring Mystery Comics#1/7, p49, panel 4
+Daring Mystery Comics#1/7, p49, panel 4 (headshot)

-Daring Mystery Comics#1/7 (Janurary 1940) - ? (script), Maurice Gutwirth (pencils and inks)
+Daring Mystery Comics#1/7 (January, 1940) - uncredited writer, Maurice Gutwirth (pencils and inks), possibly Martin Goodman (editor)

-Last updated: 06/24/06
+Last updated: 10/21/2024

 Any Additions/Corrections? please let me know.